Call if you need help or an explanation

 We bridge language barriers, facilitate communication and create trust and security in many languages.

-The Chemnitz Rescue Coordination Centre (112) calls the helpline and needs assistance with a phone call in Ukrainian.
+The rescue coordination centre (112) in Chemnitz calls Helpline and needs assistance with a phone call in Ukrainian.
 The volunteer provides support with language mediation.
 The emergency becomes clear in the conference call: a 17-year-old is in a very bad way.
 He has palpitations and says his heart is "burning".
 An ambulance is sent to him.

-The caller calls the helpline for her husband in English.
+The caller calls Helpline in English on behalf of her husband.
 He has a high temperature and has been unconscious several times.
 She had already contacted 112, but due to the language barrier she was told it was not an emergency - they probably thought it was just a mild fever.
-She then called the helpline.
+She then called Helpline.
 The volunteer then dialled 112 and described the case in German.
 The severity of the case is recognised and an ambulance is sent to the family.

 A woman writes an email in Arabic.
 She lives with her husband in Dresden.
 He has threatened and beaten her in an argument.
 She now needs help and wants to know what she can do.
 The team refers her to the local women's refuge and the local counselling centre.